Injection Testing for Circuit Breakers

 Primary Injection Testing

-• Power Transformers (Through Faults)
+• Power Transformers (e.g., through-fault testing)

 • Relay Testing